Archynetys Live news trend intelligence

 Quick answers

-The Elecsys pTau 217 blood test from Roche Holding AG has received CE marking, allowing for Alzheimer’s diagnosis through plasma analysis.
+The Elecsys pTau 217 blood test from Roche Holding AG is identified as a CE-marked diagnosis tool moving to plasma.

-According to Medical Daily, while new FDA-approved blood tests can detect Alzheimer's before symptoms worsen, access remains limited.
+According to Medical Daily, access to FDA-approved blood tests remains limited.

 Coverage (5)